 Founded in 1863 (and incorporated in 1879), the Ottawa Field-Naturalists’ Club is the oldest natural history club in Canada.
 Over 800 members have interests in all aspects of the natural world, from birding to botanizing, investigation to publication, conservation to cooperation.
 We hope you’ll find something here to suit your interests.

 We meet on the second Tuesday of every month (except July and August) at 7 pm in the K.W.
 Neatby Building, Salon B, 960 Carling Avenue.
-Almost every weekend all year round, we go for nature walks to the many conservation areas in our region.
+Most weekends all year round, we go for nature walks to the many conservation areas in our region.
 Learn to identify the birds that frequent our lakes, fields, and forests; wade through a marsh searching for amphibians; or take a leisurely stroll with fellow nature lovers.

 - To promote the appreciation, preservation, and conservation of Canada’s natural heritage